H41L33/spotatui/README.md

 **Note:** As of November 2024, Spotify deprecated and removed access to certain API endpoints for new applications.
 The following features are included in this app but **will only work if your Spotify Developer application was created before November 27, 2024**:

-- **Audio Analysis Visualization** (press `v`): Real-time music visualization showing tempo, key, time signature, and animated pitch analysis synchronized to the currently playing track.
+- **Audio Visualization** (press `v`): Now uses **local real-time FFT analysis** of your system audio.
+On Linux, this requires PipeWire.
+The visualization no longer depends on Spotify's deprecated Audio Analysis API.
 - **Related Artists**: When viewing an artist page, the "Related Artists" section shows similar artists based on Spotify's recommendation algorithm.

-If you created your Spotify app after this date, these features will display an error message explaining they are unavailable.
-All other functionality works normally.
+This feature **only works if your Spotify Developer application was created before November 27, 2024**.

 For more information, see [Spotify's announcement about API changes](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api).